Bag Valve Mask: When to use Bag Valve Mask Ventilation and How to use it?

 2. Apply gentle pressure: Use gentle pressure to hold the mask in place over the patient's face, taking care not to apply too much pressure that could cause discomfort or impede ventilation.

-3. Use the right size mask: Select a mask that fits the patient's face properly, as a mask that is too small or too large can make it difficult to maintain a seal.
+3. Use the right size mask: Select a mask that fits the patient's face properly, as a mask that is too small or too large makes it difficult to maintain a seal.

 4. Position the patient's head properly: Position the patient's head to maintain the airway in a neutral position, and tilt the head back slightly to open the airway.